-Please itemize your project expenses using the template below or something similar.
+Please itemize your project expenses using the template document, table below, or something similar.
 The total project costs will be less than or equal to $25,000.
 The artist is responsible for carrying their own insurance for this project.
 Any travel costs must be covered under the artist fee.

 |Budget Item||Dollar amount|

 |Concept Development Materials|